blacklightpy/vaultofknowledge/World Building/Geography/Geographic Information Systems/Global Navigation Satellite Systems/Global Positioning System.md

 Symbols are used instead of data bits (in GPS, CDMA cell phones, Spread Spectrum) where each symbol is a chip, per data bits.
 Even though this has low channel spectral efficiency in (bits/s)/Hz, it has higher system spectral efficiency (bits/s)/Hz per unit area.

-A chip is a pulse of Direct Sequence Spread Spectrum Code (DSSS), such as Pseudorandom Noise (PRN) used in direct-sequence code division multiple access (CDMA) channel access techniques.
+A chip is a pulse of Direct Sequence Spread Spectrum Code (DSSS), such as Pseudorandom Noise (PRN) used in direct-sequence code division multiple access (DS-CDMA) channel access techniques.

 Spreading Factor = Chip Rate/Symbol Rate